 In another example, where business property owners often find themselves, is in the case of negligent security claims.
 If you are at a hotel in a dangerous neighborhood, and if there have been robberies or attacks on that property, then it is reasonable for the property owner to ensure that there is adequate security on site.
 If you are harmed because there is not adequate security, then you may be able to file a premises liability negligent security personal injury claim.
 However, if there was adequate security, and they simply couldn’t reach you in time to prevent the harm from occurring, then the property owner can defend themselves by stating that they did take reasonable precautions.
 Or, if you are in an area where crime is not so frequent, then it could be perfectly reasonable for there to be minimal security on site, and the property owner can state that they did take reasonable precautions.

 Cases that involve slipping on ice are also subject to the possibility that reasonable conduct was used to keep the property safe.
 The property owner may have completely cleared the ice from all walkways, and a visitor may have chosen to walk through the frozen grass.
 If the visitor slips on that grass instead of using the salted walkway, then the property owner is not likely to be held liable for those injuries.

 Do You Have a Valid Premises Liability Personal Injury Claim in Rome, Georgia?

 If you are not sure whether or not you have a valid premises liability personal injury claim in Rome, Georgia, you are not alone.
 The law can be very complicated, particularly when you try to ascertain how it applies to your individual case.
-The best thing that you can do is to gather all of the evidence you can and seek a free consultation with the Rome, Georgia, personal injury attorneys at the Bader Law Firm.
+The best thing that you can do is to gather all of the evidence you can and seek a free consultation with the Rome, Georgia, personal injury attorneys at the Bader Scott Injury Lawyers.
 The sooner you get started the better, so that you don’t run out the statute of limitations.
 Call today to schedule your free case evaluation and learn more about your options.